mehulagg/gitlab/doc/user/packages/container_registry/index.md

 ## Use images from the Container Registry

+NOTE:Note
+Are you pulling container images from Docker Hub?
+Consider using the [GitLab Dependency Proxy](./dependency_proxy.md), which can help you to avoid running into a rate-limit and speed up your pipelines by pulling the image from the cache whenever possible.

 To download and run a container image hosted in the GitLab Container Registry:

 1. Copy the link to your container image: